Crit-Fumble/www.crit-fumble.com/packages/worldanvil/README.md

 # @crit-fumble/worldanvil

-A TypeScript client library for the World Anvil API, designed for Crit-Fumble applications.
+A TypeScript client library for the World Anvil API (Boromir specification), designed for Crit-Fumble applications.

 ## Installation